Rembus

 Thrown when a RPC method is unavailable.

-A method is considered unavailable when some component that expose the method is currently disconnected from the broker.
+A method is considered unavailable when some component that exposed the method is currently disconnected from the broker.

 Fields